 As we've learned, competitive figure skaters have a laundry list of requirements they must meet during the various programs.
-In the United States, this judging system is followed at all regional and sectional events, the U.S. Junior Championships, the U.S. Championships, the U.S. Synchronized Skating Championships and the U.S. Adult Championships.
+In the United States, this judging system is followed at all regional and sectional events, including the U.S. Championships, the U.S. Synchronized Skating Championships and the U.S. Adult Figure Skating Championships.
 This system is also followed in other skating competitions governed by the ISU, including the Olympics and World Championships.

-In previous years, the ISU judging system relied on the 6.0 points system, in which the judges submitted scores and the skater or pair of skaters ranking closest to 6.0 at the end of the competition won.
-Today's competitions use the cumulative points system, which is considered to be a fairer and more balanced scoring system.
+In previous years, the ISU Judging System relied on the 6.0 points system, in which the judges submitted scores and the skater or pair of skaters ranking closest to 6.0 at the end of the competition won.
+According to the ISU, today's judging system focuses entirely on "evaluating the quality of each element performed (Technical Score) and the quality of the performance (Presentation Score).
+It's considered to be a fairer and more balanced scoring system.
 Under the old system, skaters dreaded being chosen to go first because they believed that judges consciously or subconsciously gave lower scores until the end of the competition, when they were able to compare more of the athletes.